supabase-community/supabase-on-aws/README.md

 - API
   - All containers run on ECS Fargate (Graviton2).
     - Only Storage API run on x86 pratform.
-  - All containers are allocated 1 vCPU/2GB memory.
   - All components are configured with AutoScaling.
     - Only Realtime API does not autoscale
   - GraphQL is not supported, because [pg_graphql](https://github.com/supabase/pg_graphql) is not supported with Amazon RDS/Aurora.